aanxniee/c/README.md

 PSET5 - C: speller (checks for correctly spelled words in a text file)
 PSET6 - Python: hello (displays hello), mario and mariomore (prints out mario blocks), cash (finds out the minimum amount of change), readability (finds the reading level of a passage), dna (identifies the owner of a dna sequence)
-PSET7- SQL: movies (extracts data from a movie database), Python: houses (imports data from a csv file to a database and extracts data)
+PSET7- SQL: movies (different querys that extract data from a movie database), Python: houses (imports data from a csv file to a SQL database and extracts data)